Learn how you can automate your organization’s contract workflow and approval processes with a rule-based approach

-If you have people that are responsible for approving contracts generated from a certain template, you can set up rules for when approvals should be required.
+If you have people that are responsible for approving contracts generated from a certain template, you can set up rules for when and which approvals should be required.

 Precisely offers two types of approvals.
 You can choose to not use approvals, use one, or use both for each of your templates:

-- Initial approval is made after a draft has been generated from an automated template but before it is sent for negotiation.
+Initial approval is made after a draft has been generated from an automated template but before it is sent for negotiation.
 The approver automatically receives a notification to approve once the project is created.

-- Final approval is made after the negotiations (and amendments), before the project is sent for e-signing.
+Final approval is made after the negotiations (and amendments), before the project is sent for e-signing.
 The final approval needs to be manually requested by the project creator once the project is ready to be sent for signing.

 Approvers and approval rules are applied individually to each template.
 To add approvers, simply